-Handbag brands: how to invest in a classic this spring
+Handbag brands: how to invest in a classic this autumn

 Handbag designers propose streamlined shapes which are proportioned to perfection

 Fashion has flirted with bag shapes both spectacularly sizable and ludicrously Lilliputian.
 But if recent lifestyle changes have taught us anything, it’s that our accessories should be easy to use.
 As a result, we’re banishing styles that have Mary Poppins-inspired dimensions or surface areas too miniscule to contain a credit card, and embracing chandbag brands that propose classic silhouettes proportioned to perfection.

 We’re sizing up handbag brands creating styles with a streamlined persuasion, which nestle ergonomically under the shoulder.
 Some, like the Chanel ‘11.12’ bag and the Gucci ‘Jackie’, are updated brand signatures, while others, including the U-shaped Prada ‘Cleo’ and the boxy Hermès ‘Mors de Brides’ are new silhouettes.
 The ‘Cleo’ nods to minimalist 1990s silhouettes in the Milan label’s archive, while the horsebit-inspired closure of the ‘Mors de Brides’ nods to the Parisian maison’s equestrian heritage.

 Nineties fans rejoice!
 Prada’s ‘Cleo’ bag reinterprets a curved shape style from the decade of style that keeps on giving.

 The striking hardware clasp of the Parisian brand’s ‘Mors de Bride’ bag draws on its iconic equestrian heritage.